EasyVector/RICO-Inspector/README.md

 TO REMIND: This tool is for inspecting `UI Screenshots and View Hierarchies` of RICO.

+TO DO: Inspecting all the data of RICO, and I appreciate any contributions or issues :)

 ## How to run this code.

 1. Specify the path to `UI Screenshots and View Hierarchies` of RICO on your PC in `server.py`